artshumrc/scrolls-astro/README.md

 - The [Medieval Scrolls Digital Archive](https://medievalscrolls.com/) is a comprehensive resource for research on scrolls in the Middle Ages.
 The website was originally designed as a supplementary resource for Tom Kelly's HarvardX course **Scrolls in the Age of the Book**, which provided an introduction to the making and use of scrolls in the European Middle Ages.
 In its first iteration it was a Wordpress + Angular application.
 This project is a redesign of the website using Astro, a static site generator.
 - Data was migrated from Wordpress to Astro using `wordpress-export-to-markdown` (see `/migration` folder for details).
 - The data source for the Astro application is stored in Google Sheets and transformed into JSON (`data/scrolls_master_list.json`) using [OpenSheet](https://github.com/benborgers/opensheet#readme) in `scrape_sheets/scrape_sheet.py`.
 A Github Actions workflow (`update_scrolls_data`) on a cron job is used to update the JSON file in the repository. `enhance_sheets/enhance_sheets.py` was used to add additional metadata to the Sheet on a one-time basis.
-- Running `npm run build` will rebuild the Pagefind index. `pagefind` is used for static search functionality.
+- Running `npm run build` will rebuild the Pagefind index. [`pagefind`](https://pagefind.app/) is a CloudCannon package used for static search functionality.
+We are currently using their Default UI, which has some limitations, such as not being able to have a `null` search (so there are no results until the user starts typing).
+We will eventually move to using their Modular UI, but it is still in beta and presented other challenges as of June 2024.

 ## 🚀 Project Structure